korenmiklos/remote-theme/_datasets/handelsregister.md

 ---
 title: German Commercial Register
-description: A German Commercial Register (German: Handelsregister) is a public company register that contains details of all tradespeople and legal entities in the district of the registrar. [https://en.wikipedia.org/wiki/German_Commercial_Register].
-The Palturai GMBH creates a product called BusinessGraph from it: a graph consisting of many millions of active and inactive companies, people and current and historical relationships.
+description: A German Commercial Register (Handelsregister) is a public company register that contains details of all tradespeople and legal entities in the district of the registrar. "[https://en.wikipedia.org/wiki/German_Commercial_Register]".
+The Palturai GMBH creates a product called BusinessGraph from it.
+This graph consisting of many millions of active and inactive companies, people and current and historical relationships.
 date: 2024.11.07.
 extent:
   records: 10M+